 The red sandstone castle now on the site was built in 1836 by architect William Burn.
 It’s not actually open to the public, but it houses the Inverness Sheriff Court.
 There is also an exhibition of the history of the castle in The Drum Tower and is open daily in the summer season.

 When we visited, nothing was open at the Castle, so we just admired it at sunset, which was truly beautiful.

 As I mentioned before Inverness is very picturesque and it’s a beautiful place to walk around in the evening.
 You can wander over the bridges, visit different cathedrals and churches, and just enjoy the romantic atmosphere.

 There is even a shop where you can get a handmade kilt! (although it’s a lot cheaper to rent one than buy one!)

 There are lots of restaurants to try out in Inverness, and I am almost ashamed to say that Bradley and I just went to the local Wetherspoons, but in our defence, we like their beyond meat burgers, and it was the only vegan option we wanted at the time!
 Haha

 But there are Mexican restaurants, Italian restaurants serving traditional Scottish cuisine, such as Haggis!
 Basically, anything you’re craving, you can find it in Inverness.

 There are also lots of really cool bars, but unfortunately when we visited it was during Covid so none of this was open!
 But, in the future, we would love to go back to Inverness for a city break and try some of the bars then.

-If you’re in a campervan or car-like Brad and I, then a good idea is to park at the Morrisons in Inverness and walk to the city center from there.
-It’s actually only a 4-minute walk before you get into the city center and all the best sights are within walking distance!
+If you’re in a campervan or car-like Brad and I, then a good idea is to park at the Morrisons in Inverness and walk to the city centre from there.
+It’s actually only a 4-minute walk before you get into the city centre and all the best sights are within walking distance!